Rounak2460/Deep-Reinforcement-Leaning/README.md

 # Deep-Reinforcement-Leaning
-Just download and run all cells of the .ipynb file
+Step 1 : Make a empty folder named results in the same directory Step 2: Just download all the files and run all cells of the .ipynb file